mtrajano/laravel-swagger/README.md

     "paths": {
         "\/api\/user\/{id}": {
             "get": {
-                "summary": "GET \/api\/user\/{id}",
-                "description": "Return all the details of a user", "deprecated": true
+                "summary": "Return all the details of a user", "description": "Returns the user's first name, last name and address Please see the documentation [here](https://example.com/users) for more information", "deprecated": true
                 "responses": {
                     "200": {